Susan Sullivan (Alaska politician)

-Susan Meekins Sullivan (born December 24, 1946) is an American politician.
+Susan Meekins Sullivan (December 24, 1946 – June 9, 2026) was an American politician.

+Life and career

-Sullivan was born in Mountain View, Anchorage, a neighborhood in Anchorage, Alaska Territory.
-Sullivan graduated from Anchorage High School in 1965 and received her bachelor's degree in business and economics from Alaska Methodist University in 1970.
-She also went to University of Alaska for pre-elementary education in 1972 and was involved with the land law business.
-Sullivan served in the Alaska House of Representatives in 1975 and 1976 and was a Democrat.
+Sullivan was born in Mountain View, Anchorage, a neighborhood in Anchorage, Alaska Territory, on December 24, 1946.
+She graduated from Anchorage High School in 1965 and received her bachelor's degree in business and economics from Alaska Methodist University in 1970.
+Sullivan also went to University of Alaska for pre-elementary education in 1972 and was involved with the land law business.
+She served in the Alaska House of Representatives in 1975 and 1976 and was a Democrat.
 Her father Russ Meekins Sr. and her brother Russ Meekins Jr. also served in the Alaska State Legislature.

+Sullivan died on June 9, 2026, at the age of 79.